-The only accessible apiary / museum of honey called “Meli 51” is located on the way from Paleokatouna to Neohori, 2.2 kilometres away from Nydri, and belongs to Vasilis Soldatos.
+The only accessible apiary / museum of honey called “Meli 51” is located on the way from Paleokatouna to Neohori, 2.2 kilometres away from Nydri, and was established by Vasilis Soldatos.
 It started its operation in the summer of 2016 and provides the visitor with the opportunity to be guided through the magical world of the bees and the honey.

 The exhibits include replicas of ancient Greek stone beehives, traditional honey baskets made of reeds, modern wooden beehives, lots of beekeeping tools and a garden with apiary flowers.

 The tour also includes observing the bees’ way of working through glass beehives and the production of honey, as well as inspecting the beehives while wearing special apiary suits.

 Finally, the visitors can be informed about the products and sub-products of honey and its beneficial properties and taste honey flavours at the shop of “Meli 51”.